gabetedja/CatApp/README.txt

 - clean up comments and add comments where there are none

 - interactions
-    - when tapping map to add cat, should clear photo info
+    - when tapping map to add cat, should clear addcat form info
     - some print statements can be app notifications
     - interactions with user input should be sanitized (basically just make sure they have inputted something)

-- fix minor scaling issues with images
+- fix scaling issues with images

+- UI improvements (can be obvious when you test app on physical phone)